 AFTER ROY LICHTENSTEIN

 I was doing dots anyway so I thought, Who is the ultimate master of dots of our day?
 The sadly departed Roy Lichtenstein, obviously.
-I took a few of his magnificent images that I had seen in the big Lichtenstein retrospective in Chicago --huge canvases --and re-did them in modest scale with a quick stencil-based treatment, indifferent to careful technique and finally painterly in marked contrast to Lichtenstein's regal, polished aesthetic.
-Here the master's neat ben-day-dot patterns became more like a complex of little blobs and splotches, echoing Seurat on a bad day as much as Lichtenstein.
+I took a few of his magnificent images that I had seen in the big Lichtenstein retrospective in Chicago --huge canvases --and re-did them in modest scale with a quick stencil-based treatment, indifferent to careful technique and finally painterly in marked contrast to Lichtenstein's regal, hard-edged, polished aesthetic.
+Unlike Lichtenstein, I get a convincing relationship between subject-matter and the formal arrangement that supposts it by a complex network of little blobs and splotches.
+It echos Seurat on a bad day as much as Lichtenstein.
 In my hands, the clean drawing of the original figures was applied to disproportionate characters of slightly unsavory demeanor.
-And in some cases the cool eroticism of Lichtenstein's women took a turn toward the expressively vulgar, a turnabout of his typical shearing away of any signs of up-front emotion in his re-doing of Picasso, Matisse and other modern masters.
+And in some cases the cool eroticism of Lichtenstein's women take a turn toward the expressively vulgar, a turnabout of his typical shearing away of any signs of up-front emotion in his re-doing of Picasso, Matisse and other modern masters.
 Later, as an afterthought, a couple of the images were rendered in cut paper, drawn over and printed.
-Woman on Telephone (After Roy Lichtenstein), acrylic, 2011
+Woman on Telephone (After Roy Lichtenstein), acrylic, 2011, 22x30